sheodox/jimaku-player/README.md

 ## Features

-* Easily choose a subtitle file to use as you start watching an episode, then align them however you need so timing is never an issue.
+* Easily choose a subtitle file to use as you start watching an episode, then align them however you need so timing shouldn't be an issue.
 * Click on a subtitle to open a [Jisho.org](https://jisho.org) search for that line (the video will automatically pause, and resume when you return).
-* Choose your own subtitle text color if the subtitles don't specify one.
+* Choose your own subtitle text color to use if the subtitles don't specify one.
 * Hover over the right side of the video to see a tray with some options, buttons to select a different subtitle file or re-align the current file, and the last ten subtitles so you can look back at a line you might have missed without having to rewind.